apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Purple
 ^^^^^^

 * Starting at the top left we have the **'Escape'** key, which does as you would expect and opens the settings menu for the game.
-You will notice that the options here may not match what you are used to, we will discuss that in the Death <:ref:`Death`> section.
+You will notice that the options here may not match what you are used to, we will discuss that in the Death<:ref:`Death`> section.
-* Below that is the **'Tab'** key which opens the typical middle-menu for Enderal allowing you to choose between the /*Inventory*/_, /*Map*/_, and /*Magic*/ sections.
+* Below that is the **'Tab'** key which opens the typical middle-menu for Enderal allowing you to choose between the Inventory, Map, and Magic sections.
 * The **'Z'** key opens your favorites menu while you are exploring.
 * The **'Y'** key uses your meditation power, which takes you to the shrine area to spend your memory, skill, and craft points after you level up.
 * The **'U'** key opens your ammo pouch, allowing you to equip different forms of ammunition for your guns.